petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/picklists/using-picklists.md

 ![Access Picklist APIs under headless-admin-list-type](./using-picklists/images/07.png)

-With them, you can perform CRUD operations for both Picklist Definitions (`ListTypeDefinition`) and Picklist Entries (`ListTypeEntry`).
+With Picklist APIs, you can perform CRUD operations for both Picklist Definitions (`ListTypeDefinition`) and Picklist Entries (`ListTypeEntry`).
 See [Picklist API Basics](./picklists-api-basics.md) for more information.

 ## Picklist Fields in Object API Calls